jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier-on-EKS.md

 <img src="https://imgur.com/DwRBYMd.png" alt="EKS architecture" width="600">

-# CatVsNonCat

-The CatVsNonCat image classifier uses a trained deep learning model and `numpy` to determine whether an image, specified by a requested URL, contains a cat or not.
-It processes the image and displays the result of the prediction. `pytorch` integration is on progress.
+The CatVsNonCat image classifier uses a deep learning model with L layers to determine whether an image from a given URL contains a cat or not.

-I documented **`Kubernetes`** implementation, in which I configured external access into the application on serveral environments, Cloud and On-premise.
-I used Nginx Ingress Controller, AWS Load Balancer Controller, NLB, ALB, and Service.
+I focused on implementing Kubernetes in an AWS environment.
+I used Nginx Ingress Controller to configure external access to the application.

 <!-- more -->

 <img src="https://imgur.com/VbKBWdO.gif" alt="demo" width="650">